Managing users — overview

 - Adding a user — admin creates the account; the user receives a welcome email and sets their own password on first login.
 There's no separate "invite" — the welcome email is the invitation.

-- Roles — Admin, Assistant Leader, Committee, Parent.
+- Roles — Admin, Leader, Committee, Parent.
 Each level grants a strict superset of the previous level's permissions.

 - Editing or deleting users — change someone's role, fix their info, or remove them.
 Includes the safeguards that prevent footguns (you can't delete yourself; deleting the last adult in a family cascades to scouts).